Error-331/code_tests/docs/bible/links.md

 The Freeway Chase - January 27 (do not hide from God, step into the light, expose your sin);

 Being Wise - January 28 (how to converse with people, conversation openers, natural realm, spiritual realm);

+Thirsting Horses - January 29 (thirst righteousness, Reveal the sin, to interest the sinner in salvation);